Azure/devops-governance/CONCEPT.md

 By introducing automation via CI/CD pipelines, be aware that the Role Based Access Control (RBAC) model must be applied at **multiple layers**.
 This code sample deploys many of these layers and show how they can be configured together in a unified governance model.

-## Example Use Case, Business Requirements
+## Example Scenario, Business Requirements

 This demo is open source and intended to be used as a **Teaching Tool** for organizations who are new to DevOps and need to create a governance model for deploying to Azure.
 Please read this carefully to understand the decisions behind the model used in this sample repository.